-Scoring subject & short syllabus: Sociology is considered a scoring subject and this is one of the main reasons for its popularity.
+Scoring subject & short syllabus: Sociology is considered a scoring subject, and this is one of the main reasons for its popularity.
 Its success ratio is also pretty high.
-With a relatively short syllabus, candidates can ideally complete within 4 months if they work sincerely.
+With a relatively short syllabus, candidates can ideally complete within four months if they work sincerely.

 Ample study material: There is ample study material available for this subject.

 No background needed: Candidates with any academic background can opt for sociology optional and study it without any difficulty.
-It is very likely that candidates will have at least a basic idea of some of the concepts of sociology.
+Candidates will likely have at least a basic idea of some of the concepts of sociology.
 Concepts like family, religion, etc. are familiar and can be encountered in the daily newspapers often.
 It is generally considered an interesting subject.